caltechlibrary/newt/newt_yaml_syntax.md

 : (optional) this is a key-value list of input types that may be used in route mapping.
 These are base on input types in models (see below).

 debug
-: (optonal) if set to true the pipeline process will be logged to standard out
+: (optional) if set to true the `newt` service will log verbose results to standard out for this specific pipeline

 ## the "models" property

 Models holds a list of individual models used by our data pipelines.
-The models are used when generating the SQL code defining our models and data manage.
+The models are used when generating the SQL code defining our schema and data management.
 It also is used to render templates that maybe used by a template engine in the data pipeline.
-It can be used to generate static HTML suitable for embedding in Markdown or HTML documents (e.g. web forms)
+It can be used to generate static HTML suitable for embedding in Markdown or HTML documents (e.g. web forms).
+The input elements can be used to form a URL require to other web services in our pipeline.

 ### a model object